-- Add the red bell pepper, diced tomatoes, tomato paste, sugar, red kidney beans, ground cumin, paprika and chili to the slow cooker.
+- Add the red bell pepper, diced tomatoes, red kidney beans, tomato paste, sugar, paprika, ground cumin and chili to the slow cooker.

-- It’s always good to fry off the ground beef before adding it to the slow cooker.
-However, if you’re running low on time, there is no harm in just skipping it and throwing all the ingredients into the slow cooker.
+- It’s always good to brown the ground beef and then discard excess fluid before adding it to the slow cooker.
+However, if you’re running low on time, there is no harm in just skipping it and throwing all the ingredients straight into the slow cooker.

 - Now, if you love things spicy, then don’t be afraid to increase the amount of chili in this dish.
 You should find an extra couple of tablespoons of chili will get things spicy.

 The tasty beef goulash is another excellent stew-like dish that you should check out.
-The beef after being slow cooked for several hours is amazingly tender and packed full of flavor.
+After the beef has been slow-cooked for several hours, it will be amazingly tender and packed full of flavor.